symfony/symfony-docs/reference/constraints/DisableAutoMapping.rst

 DisableAutoMapping
 ==================

-This constraint allows to disable :ref:`Doctrine's auto mapping <doctrine_auto-mapping>` on a class or a property.
-Automapping allows to determine validation rules based on Doctrine's attributes.
+This constraint allows you to disable :ref:`Doctrine's auto mapping <doctrine_auto-mapping>` on a class or a property.
+Automapping allows you to determine validation rules based on Doctrine's attributes.
 You may use this constraint when automapping is globally enabled, but you still want to disable this feature for a class or a property specifically.